 What is UMHAN?

 The University Mental Health Advisers Network (UMHAN) is a national UK charity.
 We are a network of mental health specialists working in Higher/Further Education.
-Our members are dedicated to, and have a practical role in, providing support to students experiencing mental health difficulties.
+Our members are dedicated to, and have a practical role in, providing support to students experiencing long term mental health difficulties.

 UMHAN aims to articulate the practical and strategic benefits of the Mental Health Adviser and Specialist Mentor roles, and seeks to disseminate this information and guidance for best practice across the sector.